-Raggies are a fully protected species by International Union for Conservation of Nature Red List (IUCN).
+Although Raggies are a fully protected, they have been assessed by IUCN Red List as 'CRITICALLY ENDANGERED' in 2020.
 There are several factors contributing to the decline in the Raggie population.
 One such reason is that Raggies reproduce at an unusually low rate, due to the fact that they don’t have more than two pups at a time and because they breed only every second or third year.
 Another reason is that they are a highly prized food item in the northwest Pacific waters along with the coastal areas of Ghana, India and Pakistan.
 They are most commonly caught with fishing lines and occasionally caught by fishing trawlers.
 Raggies are also prized by aquariums throughout the world because of their docile and hardy nature.

 Raggies are often unfairly associated with being vicious or deadly.
 This can be attributed to their relatively large size, beady eyes, hump-backed appearance and needle-like teeth that point outward from their jaws.
 The teeth of the Raggies are used only to secure their next meal before swallowing it whole.
 As a result, the average sized person is much too large for a Raggie to be interested in consuming.
 Despite their menacing appearance they are in fact docile, slow-moving creatures, and are quite easy going around humans.